 - Adjust your schedule to avoid encountering lots of people at busy times

 - Advocate for accommodations (like flexible work options) for high-risk individuals

 While these recommendations are important reminders for those lucky enough to need only a nudge to change their individual behavior, they are limited.
 Workplaces carry some responsibility for establishing policies and procedures to protect their employees, but not every workplace can adapt to the circumstances of the pandemic.
 For people with diabetes in many essential lines of work – people who have been working throughout the pandemic such as grocery store clerks, nurses, construction workers, or delivery drivers – there is much less ability to stay safe at work.
-And we know that people with diabetes are at increased risk for severe infection and complications from COVID-19.

 In San Francisco’s Mission District, popular occupations among the workers who were tested included jobs in the food and beverage industry or in trade industries like construction.
 Of those who tested positive for the virus, 90% indicated that they could not work from home, and 89% earned less than $50,000 per year (despite San Francisco being one of the most expensive cities in the US).
 The lack of affordable housing is another growing problem in San Francisco that disproportionately affects low-wage workers.
 The “choice” to work from home or lose a salary is not a choice at all.